Simultaneous Multi-objective Alignment Across Verifiable and Non-verifiable Rewards: Experiments

+\textbf{Finding 6 - Training and test-time methods are complementary for alignment.} In Table~\ref{tab:combined_time_all} we report results from combining MAH-DPO with ensemble head outputs and PRM-guided decoding at inference time.
+Across tasks, this pairing consistently moves the joint performance frontier outward relative to training-only baselines, with PRMs enabling targeted improvements along selected dimensions while preserving strong overall performance.
+The observed trade-offs are smooth and predictable, and in some cases guidance on one dimension also improves correlated objectives, suggesting positive transfer enabled by the disentangled heads learned during training.
+Overall, MAH-DPO provides a well-structured shared backbone with specialized heads, while PRM guidance steers generation at natural decision points during decoding.
+Together, they expand the achievable Pareto set and offer practical, fine-grained control at inference time without any additional retraining.

-\textbf{Finding 6 - Reward verifiability guides test-time or training-time method selection.} From {Tables~\ref{tab:train_time_all_unified},~\ref{tab:inference_time_all}, and \ref{tab:combined_time_all},} we observe a consistent pattern across domains.
-When the reward is highly verifiable and can be checked deterministically, e.g., Math accuracy, training-time alignment methods yield only incremental gains over strong baselines, while PRM-guided decoding at test time produces substantially larger jumps.
-This suggests that precise step-level scoring can steer generation more effectively than additional finetuning when the signal is crisp and unambiguous.
-In contrast, when the reward is less verifiable or more subjective such as helpfulness, honesty, truth, or engagement, multi-head training already delivers marked improvements by shaping shared representations and separating objectives into disentangled heads.
-Test-time guidance then further refines or rebalances these objectives, giving targeted emphasis, e.g., lifting honesty or helpfulness or producing a balanced ensemble profile, without eroding the non-target dimensions.
-The mixed case of Math engagement also reflects this pattern: training yields large gains, while inference-time guidance still helps but with a smaller relative lift.
-Overall, verifiable rewards benefit most from test-time search against a precise signal, whereas noisier rewards benefit first from representation shaping with multi-objective training, after which inference-time weighting provides fine-grained control with minimal trade-offs.
+\textbf{Finding 7 - Reward verifiability guides the choice between training and test-time alignment.} Across Tables~\ref{tab:train_time_all_unified}, \ref{tab:inference_time_all}, and \ref{tab:combined_time_all}, a consistent pattern emerges.
+For objectives with highly verifiable, deterministic rewards, such as Math accuracy, training-time alignment yields only modest gains over strong baselines, while PRM-guided decoding at inference time produces much larger improvements.
+This indicates that when the signal is precise, step-level scoring at test time can steer generation more effectively than further finetuning.
+In contrast, for less verifiable or more subjective objectives, including helpfulness, honesty, truth, and engagement, multi-head training already provides substantial benefits by shaping shared representations and separating objectives into specialized heads.
+Test-time guidance then acts as a refinement mechanism, reweighting or emphasizing specific dimensions without substantially harming others.
+Overall, highly verifiable rewards benefit most from inference-time search with accurate signals, whereas noisier rewards benefit primarily from multi-objective training, with PRM guidance providing fine-grained control on top.